– Tornado Safety Tips

 Tornadic waterspouts are simply tornadoes that form over water or move from land to water.
 They have the same characteristics as a land tornado.
-They are associated with severe thunderstorms, and are often accompanied by high winds and seas, large hail, and frequent dangerous lightning.
+They are associated with severe thunderstorms and are often accompanied by high winds and seas, large hail, and frequent dangerous lightning.

-Fair Weather waterspouts are usually a less dangerous phenomena.
+Fair weather waterspouts are usually less dangerous phenomena.
 The term fair weather comes from the fact that this type of waterspout forms during fair and relatively calm weather.
 Tornadic waterspouts develop downward in a thunderstorm while a fair-weather waterspout begins to develop on the surface of the water and works its way upward.
 By the time the funnel is visible, a fair-weather waterspout is near maturity.

 Before a Waterspout

-- Keep a distress radio beacon, preferably one that is auto-activated in the water, on board your boat or in your car in case of emergencies.
+- Keep a distress radio beacon, preferably one that is auto-activated in the water, on board your boat, or in your car in case of emergencies.

 - Know the warning signs for waterspouts, according to NOAA: “a line of cumulus clouds with dark, flat bases;” thunderstorms; or a dark spot on the surface of the water, which is the first stage of waterspout and where the vortex touches down from the cloud line.